Do you have a question for Dr. Vinny? Ask it here...

 These terms vary in the way they’re defined and regulated, but I’ll do my best to sort out the way they’re most typically used.

 The U.S. government regulates use of the term “organic,” but “sustainable” and “biodynamic” have no legal definitions.
 So I’ll start with organic: there are two types of organic listings on wine bottles.
-Wines can be made from certified organically grown grapes, avoiding any synthetic additives, or, to take it a step further, “organic” wines are made from organically grown grapes, and are also made without any added sulfites (though naturally occurring sulfites will still be present).
+Wines can be made from certified organically grown grapes, avoiding any synthetic pesticides or additives, or, to take it a step further, “organic” wines are made from organically grown grapes, and are also made without any added sulfites (though naturally occurring sulfites will still be present).

 Sustainability refers to a range of practices that are not only ecologically sound, but also economically viable and socially responsible.
 (Sustainable farmers may farm largely organically or biodynamically but have flexibility to choose what works best for their individual property; they may also focus on energy and water conservation, use of renewable resources and other issues.)
 Some third-party agencies offer sustainability certifications, and many regional industry associations are working on developing clearer standards.